FaserF/hassio-addons/bt-mqtt-gateway/README.md

 > Project has been deprecated by the original creator, therefore this Addon
 > wont recieve new features

-Please have a look [here](https://github.com/zewelor/bt-mqtt-gateway), it is recommended to use Bluetooth Proxy.
+Please have a look at the [official repository](https://github.com/zewelor/bt-mqtt-gateway), it is recommended to use Bluetooth Proxy.

 Bluetooth-MQTT-Gateway for Homeassistant OS